 Each time you incarnate you choose a series of tasks which are aligned with what you plan to accomplish for the life.
 How do you decide what you will focus on for a particular life?
 This is the million-dollar question, so to speak, but it is not actually that much of a mystery.
 Your life plans are based in what you have previously experienced and assimilated – as well as what you did not complete.
 Those experiences with which you feel complete – that is – those in which you mastered, for example, a certain skill, or where you came to know the painful limitations and joyous capacities of the body, and where you incontrovertibly understood the extent to which your assumptions expanded or contracted your opportunities and choices, etc., will not call to you in the same way they did when you were eager to test your mettle in these areas.
 Once you have gained depth knowledge in a curricula and the critical self-knowledge that comes with exploring the unknown, you are ready to move into a different arena.

-At this juncture you will want to review the wake of the actions you engaged to master various skills and have certain experiences.
+At this juncture you will want to review the actions you took to master various skills and have certain experiences.
 On the way to mastery, actions are sometimes taken that are detrimental to another’s choices.
 As you can see, the purposes behind re-entry into the physical form of existence are complex.
 Let us examine an actual past life and review the original plan, the goals of the plan that were actually accomplished, the actions still needing to be taken because of lack of completion, and the desire to explore new territory.

 PORTRAIT OF A SOUL